s-chandr/waterdip/README.md

    - Bulk delete tasks: `DELETE /v1/tasks/bulk`

 ## Testing
-Run tests with `pytest test_endpoints.py`
+Run tests with `pytest tests.py`

 ## Contributing
-Feel free to contribute!
-Fork the repo and submit a pull request.
+This is made by s-chandr with ❤️ in python.

 ## License
 This project is licensed under the MIT License.